Adrian Damman: Family

 After his wife Anna Tayaris died at their house in the Canongate in July 1600, Adrian Damman married Margaret Stewart (died 1610) in Edinburgh in May 1601.
 Tayaris was the mother of Sara Damman.

 A son, Theophilus Damman, died at the siege of Hulst in 1596.
 Theophilus had married Maria van Swieten, a member of the nobility of Holland.

 Damman visited London at the time of the Union of the Crowns, adding his autograph to the collection of Emanuel van Meteren on 7 May 1603.
 His son-in-law and a niece died of plague at this time.

 In January 1604, his daughter Sara Damman (died 1611) married Jacques de Labarge, a Flemish merchant based in Edinburgh and Leith as an "indweller".
+He was involved in salt making at Newhaven with Eustachius Roche.

 Records of baptisms in Edinburgh and Leith reveal a network of immigrant artisans.
 Jacques de Labarge was a witnesss at the baptism of a son of Adrian Bowdowingis the clockmaker, at the christening of Jacob in October 1601.
 He was also a witness to the baptism of a son of Henry Stollins, a passementerie weaver in March, the other witness was Jacques de Bousie a sugarman who worked for Anne of Denmark.
 Damman attended the christening of Hadrian Broun on 26 May 1605.

 Adrian Damman died on 21 August 1605 in Edinburgh's Canongate.
 Margaret Stewart was his executor.
 His three younger children, Adrian, Frederick, and Sophia died within four years of his death.
 Adrian junior was a posthumous child.
 Damman had owned "papers, brods, and cairts" - papers, pictures and charts.
 Sophia was recorded as the owner of her father's golden chain and its pendant gold tablet (a locket or medallion) together worth £144 Scots, perhaps a gift from James VI.
 The item was in the keeping of her mother Margaret Stewart, who had remarried to Robert Hamilton, a brother of James Hamilton of Stanehouse (Stonehouse).

 The will or executry mentions that the children received a pension from the estates of Holland because of their father's honourable service.
 Margaret Stewart received a pension from 1609.
 When Margaret Stewart died in October 1610, she owned four gold chains, a gold bracelet, and three luxurious pearl embroidered veils or "schadows", together worth £500 Scots.
 She had an infant son William Hamilton, and owed her son-in-law, the merchant Jacques de Labarge, £300.